Is it Bad to Stay in Bed All Day?

 Dr. Jordan Burns DC, MS

-Meet Dr. Burns, a devoted chiropractor with an extensive seven-year professional career dedicated to optimizing patient health.
+Meet Dr. Burns, a devoted chiropractor with an extensive nine-year professional career dedicated to optimizing patient health.
 With an academic background in Kinesiology, Life Sciences, and Sports Science and Rehabilitation,…

 By Geoff McKinnen Certified Sleep Coach